14islands/14islands-com-v2/app/blog/_posts/2016-03-24-trends-at-sxsw-interactive-2016.md

 This year Virtual Reality (VR) was the talk of the town at SXSW.
 Long lines formed in front of [Samsung](http://www.samsung.com/){:target="_blank"} and [Google](http://www.google.com/){:target="_blank"} where these were being tested out.

-The current use of VR seems to be primarly for gaming and visual experiences.
+The current use of VR seems to be primarily for gaming and visual experiences.
 It also works great in combination with 360° video as it allows users to naturally look around as they are at the spot.

 [Oculus Rift](https://www.oculus.com/en-us/rift/){:target="_blank"}, [HTC Vive](https://www.htcvive.com){:target="_blank"} and [Playstation VR](https://www.playstation.com/en-au/explore/playstation-vr/){:target="_blank"} will soon be shipped.
 These options are going to be quite expensive at the start, Oculus Rift has an $599 price tag, including accessories.
 Bets are on that hard-core gamers will be ready to pay in the early days of VR.

 {% include post-image.html alt="CCP is the first company to ship a fully featured game on the Oculus Rift, it's called Valkyrie and it happens in space." src="/images/blog/sxsw/cpp-valkyrie-16_9.jpg" margin="both" ratio="16_9" caption=true %}

 [Samsung Gear](https://www.oculus.com/en-us/gear-vr/){:target="_blank"} and [Google Cardboard](https://www.google.com/get/cardboard/){:target="_blank"} are a less pricy option, they use mobile phones to drive the experience.
-These devices do not have the hardware to provide a premium experience and lack assessories such as built-in headphones.
+These devices do not have the hardware to provide a premium experience and lack accessories such as built-in headphones.

 ### The promise